FAQ for Tax Filing

 Can I use the software to complete my tax return if I am a Tax Resident?

-No. If you have become a Tax Resident, you cannot use Sprintax and must complete your tax return using a commercial software (e.g. TurboTax, TaxCut, TaxSlayer, TaxAct, etc.), or retain the services of a tax preparation specialist.
+No. If you have become a Tax Resident, you cannot use Sprintax Returns and must complete your tax return using a commercial software (e.g. TurboTax, TaxCut, TaxSlayer, TaxAct, etc.), or retain the services of a tax preparation specialist.

 Do I Need an SSN or ITIN to File Taxes?